How To Advertise Your Small Business in 2026: 10 Best Tips

 • Promoting your products or services in neighborhood groups on Facebook or the Nextdoor network (if you run a local business)

-7. Use direct mail
+8. Use direct mail

 Postal services including but not limited to the United States Postal Service, Canada Post, Australia Post, and Royal Mail in the United Kingdom all offer businesses ways to send ads directly to groups of people based on location and other demographics.
-This helps ensure you only spend direct mail advertising funds on mailings to individuals that match your target audience profile.
+This helps ensure you only spend direct mail advertising funds on mailings to individuals who match your target audience profile.

 Local small businesses often embrace direct mail to reach new customers in surrounding communities.
 For example, a restaurant might mail out a menu with a few coupons attached or a local gym might send a postcard offering a free trial membership.
 Small businesses can also reach existing customers through direct mail and offer an incentive for making a repeat purchase or joining a loyalty program.

-8. Host and attend in-person events
+9. Host and attend in-person events

-Here are a few ways to include in-person events in your small business advertising strategy:
+Here are a few ways to include in-person events in your small-business advertising strategy:

-• Hosting a grand opening event if your small business is a local, brick-and-mortar store or in-person service—and advertising the event in local newspapers and other channels
+• Hosting a grand opening event if your small business is a local, brick-and-mortar store or in-person service — and advertising the event in local newspapers and other channels

 • Offering informational sessions or workshops for prospective customers to learn more about your offerings